SekenderNaveed1/TOSCheck/README.md

 Unilateral changes, Data sharing, Arbitration.
 Short, direct, and exactly what you need to know.

-TOSCheck doesn’t just summarize at random — it uses a local LLM (via Ollama or your configured model) to read the text line by line, score each sentence for legal patterns, and cite the lines that triggered each flag.
+TOSCheck doesn’t just summarize at random, it uses a local LLM (via Ollama or your configured model) to read the text line by line, score each sentence for legal patterns, and cite the lines that triggered each flag.

-It looks for things like:
+It looks for things like
 - Unilateral authority: “we can change this whenever we want”
 - Data sharing: “third parties,” “affiliates,” “partners”
 - Binding arbitration or waiver of rights
 - Vague permissions: “for purposes deemed appropriate”
 - Opt-out tricks hidden in the text

-It doesn’t editorialize or moralize — it just points at the weird stuff so you can decide what matters.
+It doesn’t editorialize or moralize, it just points out the weird stuff so you can decide what matters.

----

 ## Privacy